Eren Yeager

-Isayama created Eren with the idea of a character whose fears and dreams were relatable but often clashed with his own darkness, resulting into multiple changes to his characterization.
-In the anime adaptation of the series, Eren has been voiced by Yūki Kaji in Japanese and Bryce Papenbrook in English.
+Isayama created Eren with the idea of a character whose fears and dreams were relatable but often clashed with his own darkness, resulting in multiple changes to his characterization.
+In the anime adaptation of the series, his name is spelled as Eren Jaeger.
+Eren's voice was provided by Yūki Kaji in Japanese and Bryce Papenbrook in English.
 Both of these actors found difficulties in employing different types of voices based on how Eren grows up across the narrative.
 In the live-action film adaptations, he is portrayed by Haruma Miura.

-Critical reception to Eren was polarized, finding him too antagonistic and harsh for his age.
+Critical reception to Eren was initially polarized, finding him too antagonistic and harsh for his age.
 Positive comments focused on the character's ideals and newfound powers as a Titan as well as his character arc.
 Reception has become more positive in later arcs of the manga and anime as he becomes a more ambiguous rather than heroic character, evidenced in the 6th Crunchyroll Anime Awards where Eren was nominated for "Best Protagonist" and "Best Antagonist" simultaneously, and went on to win in the latter category.
-The character has proven popular within the Attack on Titan fanbase.
-His voice actors were praised for their portrayals of the character.
+The character has proven popular within the Attack on Titan fanbase, while his voice actors Kaji and Papenbrook received praise for their portrayals of the character.